 Some feelings are completely natural; men may feel a need to compete for the affection of their children or prove their worth through material gifts.
 It almost feels like this other guy, who has no connection with your kids other than being married to their mom, is barging in and disrupting the delicate balance that already exists in a separated family.
-While we frequently hear in our society about how hard it is for a divorced woman to see her ex-husband get remarried, it can be equally challenging when the tables are reversed.
+While we frequently hear about how hard it is for a divorced woman to see her ex-husband get remarried, it can be equally challenging when the tables are reversed.

-Read on for some tips on how to deal with a new stepfather in your children's lives.
+Below, tips on how to deal with a new stepfather in your children's lives.

 Dealing with Your Feelings